junxit/us-congress-bills-111/metadata.md

 - 2009-04-01 — Introduced in House
 - 2009-04-01 — Introduced in House
 - 2009-04-01 — Referred to the House Committee on Transportation and Infrastructure.
+- 2009-04-02 — Referred to the Subcommittee on Water Resources and Environment.
+- 2009-12-08 — Considered under suspension of the rules. (consideration: CR H13581-13582)
+- 2009-12-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1854.
+- 2009-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-12-08 — Mr. Larsen (WA) moved to suspend the rules and pass the bill.
+- 2009-12-08 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H13581)
+- 2009-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H13581)